Managing an Incident

 If this is a life, limb, eyesight, or other significant emergency, seek immediate medical care at the closest hospital or medical facility.
 Find the 911 equivalent for your current location.

 If this is not a life, limb, eyesight, or other significant emergency, evaluate the incident using the steps below.

 - Status.
 Determine the status of participants and identify injuries requiring immediate assistance.

 - Seek aid.
 Call 911 equivalent or send someone for assistance.

 - Assign tasks.
 Identify and designate capable individuals to perform specific tasks (seek assistance, care for or comfort the injured, search for missing participants, find resources).

 - Evaluate the location.
 Determine whether participants should be evacuated (accident) or shelter in place (terror attack or weather).

-- Update International Safety & Security.
+- Update International Safety and Security.
 We should be informed of emergencies as soon as possible in order to provide guidance, coordinate campus support, and inform relevant stakeholders.
 Report an incident.

 In the event of an emergency, please contact the University of Illinois Police Department (UIPD) using the emergency number below.
 UIPD will link travelers abroad with our staff.

 Be prepared to provide: